So, the question is:

 A net drop is a basic badminton net shot where a player simultaneously receives a drop shot and then returns one back.

 Net fault is one of the common terminologies in badminton.
-It occurs if any player touches the net with his body, the racket, or any of your apparel during play.
+It occurs if any player touches the net with the body, the racket, or any of their apparel during play.

-A net return shot creeps over the net and drops abruptly to the ground on the other side.
+A net return shot is one that creeps over the net and drops abruptly to the ground on the other side.